nordic-rse/nordic-rse.github.io/content/events/2021-online-unconference/_index.md

 You may also come and chat with us in the [Zulip chat](https://coderefinery.zulipchat.com/#narrow/stream/213720-nordic-rse), where we can figure out contributions together.

-Uncomfortable with github issues? - you can also email us at <nordic-rse-organizers@neic.no>.
+You can also email us at <nordic-rse-organizers@neic.no>.
 In this case, please try to follow [this template](https://github.com/nordic-rse/nordic-rse.github.io/blob/main/.github/ISSUE_TEMPLATE/unconference-contribution.md) as much as possible.

 If you want to be part of the published program, we kindly ask you to **submit your idea by June 28th 2021** via any of the above mentioned channels.
 And remember, no stress, if you cannot submit anything before the event, you will still have the chance to add your contribution live during the event.
 But the earlier we know, the easier it is for us to schedule the contributions.